 - Build a community around your brand

-- Start making money by selling ads, your own products / services or through affiliate marketing.
+- Make money by selling your own products or services

 It sounds like a simple process!
 Actually, some of the steps are pretty straightforward but others are tricky and you will need to be equipped with the proper knowledge, the right tools, and a lot of patience.

 Step 1: Setup your own self-hosted blog

 This is perhaps the easiest step.
-It’s so easy these days to register a domain name and setup a website, all you need is a bit of help and pointers to the right direction.
+It’s so easy these days to register a domain name and set up a blog.
+All you need is a bit of help and pointers in the right direction.

 I won’t go into all the details on how to set up a blog, but the good news is that our complete guide to WordPress blogging (opens in a new tab), has everything you need to know.

 In summary, it covers the following topics:

 - How to publish your first blog post!

 It’s a comprehensive guide written for beginners to blogging and for sure it will help you save a lot of time looking for this information online and from a lot of stress.